I-m-Out-Of-Ideas/CollabDeck/README.md

 * Correct answer reports from the user will update a tally as they run through the set of flashcards.
 * Tallies of correct answers (scores) as well as the associated user will be present on a leaderboard page which can be accessed from the flashcard set.
 * User can comment on flashcard
-* User can view all comments in study set
+* User can view all comments in study set/flashcards
-* User can view all comments in flashcard
-* Profile page to see user's sets, edit profile
+* Profile page with options to edit profile picture, and logout
 * Settings (notification, logout, delete account)
-* User can update their profile image from their camera roll
+* User can update their profile image from their photo gallery or by taking a picture with their camera

 **Optional Nice-to-have Stories**